STRINGS-bound by faith

 My Photo

-Name: sanjay jha
+Name:

 Location: bombay, India

-Son of a soldier, Sanjay Jha was born in Sultanganj in Bhagalpur district, Bihar.
-Childhood days were spent in an earthy rural life.
-Right from the beginning, he was deeply inspired by the rich folk culture of Buddha’s own land, Bihar.
-Grew up with real images of Melas, Ramleelas, Bahuripiyas, incredible rituals, strong religious milieu and the vibrant Mithila Art.
+Son of a soldier, I was born in Sultanganj in Bhagalpur district, Bihar.
+My childhood days were spent in an earthy rural life.
+I was deeply inspired by the rich folk culture of Buddha’s own land, Bihar.
+Right from the beginning, I Grew up with real images of Melas, Ramleelas, Bahuripiyas, incredible rituals, strong religious milieu and the vibrant Mithila Art.
 Natural calamities like flood and drought gifted unforgettable images.
 Changing seasons of rural life on the bank of river Ganga matured into a sense of poetry and language.
-Wonder years passed chasing steam trains that passed through the fields of his native village.
-Listening to radio programs made for defense personals was the only window to the outside world.
+Wonder years passed chasing steam trains that passed through the fields of my native village.
+Listening to radio programs made for defense personals was my only window to the outside world.
 With such a treasure of inspirational experiences a story teller evolved.
+I am a practicing film maker in Bombay today.

 On the name of religion dozens of Hindu hermits in saffron robes angrily burned the CDs and posters of 'Strings'.